LunarG/VulkanTools/README.md

 # Vulkan Ecosystem Components

-This project provides vktrace capture/replay tool, the Layer Factory, and other layer tools and driver tests.
+This project provides various Vulkan tools, the Layer Factory, and other layer tools and driver tests.

 ## CI Build Status
 | Platform | Build Status |